 According to a representative, these plans are like a discount dental plan for orthodontic work, which means there are no annual or lifetime limits.

 According to a representative, pricing varies depending on the plan and where you live.
-A quote for a California woman under the age of 50 started at $19.99 for the Preventative Value PPO and $21.99 for the Dental Preventative Plus PPO.
+A quote for a California woman under the age of 50 offered plans with very affordable monthly rates.

 Aetna is a national insurance company with 50 years of experience in dental insurance.
-The company has over 13 million members and their PPO network has 372,000 dental providers.
-They have an "A-Excellent" rating with A.M.
+The company has about 13 million members and you have access to more than 120,000 dental providers nationwide.
+They have an A (Excellent) rating with A.M.
 Best.

 Aetna® Vital Savings costs $7.99 per month for dental-only or $9.99 for their dental plus Rx card.
-It’s the cheapest option on our list, but the plan has mixed reviews.
-Aetna® Vital Savings has an A+ from the Better Business Bureau and 2.2 stars from 26 reviews on ConsumerAffairs.
+It’s the cheapest option on our list, but the plan has average reviews.
+Aetna® Vital Savings has an A+ from the Better Business Bureau and 3.9 stars from 442 reviews from ConsumerAffairs.

 Spirit Dental has two dental plan options—Spirit Network and Spirit Choice.
-Spirit Network offers coverage for orthodontic care to dependent children under age 19.
+Spirit Network and Spirit Choice offer coverage for orthodontic care to dependent children under age 19.
 Spirit Dental will cover 10% in year one, 25% in year two, and 50% in year three.
 The lifetime maximum coverage is $1,200 per child.
-Spirit Choice does not offer coverage for braces.

 Spirit Dental earns recognition for coverage because of the company’s guaranteed acceptance, no waiting periods, and a $100 deductible.
 The monthly premiums will vary based on where you live.

-The company's Dental Savings Plan may reduce the cost of braces by 20% to 25%.
-There are no waiting periods and no annual or lifetime caps, according to a representative.
+Dental savings plans offered by the company may reduce the cost of braces by as much as 60%.
+Please note the discount offered by these plans can vary a lot.
+There are no waiting periods and no annual spending caps, according to a representative.

 DentalPlans.com earned a spot on our list for two reasons—the companies they work with and the affordable price tag.
-According to Consumer Reports, you will have access to a network of discounted dentists for $80 to $200 per year.
+According to Consumer Reports, you can expect to pay $80 to $200 per year for dental savings plans.
 You can pick a plan based on dentist, procedure, or savings.

 Cigna Dental 1500—the company's most comprehensive dental plan—offers coverage for orthodontic work.
 You have to pay 50% of the provider's fee after meeting a lifetime deductible of $50.
 There is also a twelve-month waiting period and a lifetime limit of $1,000.